 Changing Image Cropping or Rotation

 Images come in different shapes and sizes, so sometimes black bars appear on the sides of your image.
-These black bars mean the image is not the same aspect ratio as the project (it may be either too wide or too high).
+These black bars mean the image is not the same aspect ratio (dimensions) as the project – it may be either too wide or too high.
 You may remember setting your aspect ratio when you created your new project.

 The current version of Create allows you rotate and flip images, as well as auto fit the image to take up the width of the screen.

-To do edit the image, select the image clip in the timeline.
-A Transform menu will appear in the top left hand menu area.
+To edit the image, select the image clip in the timeline.

-In the example below, we chose Crop to Fill to remove the black bars:
+An editing menu will appear in the top menu area.
+In the example below, we chose Auto fit from this menu to remove the black bars: